top of page

 Maya would graduate as a three-time awardee of Berklee’s Songs for Social Change Award in recognition of her writing about mental illness and LGBTQ experiences, making her an awardee every year she was eligible.

-“Social change” is a phrase that fits Maya’s music well, with her most-streamed track, “I Miss Her Body,” being a powerful ballad expressing the cognitive dissonance that continues to linger during her battle recovering from an eating disorder.
+Social change is a phrase that fits Maya’s music well, with her most popular track, “I Miss Her Body,” powerfully expressing the cognitive dissonance that lingers as she recovers from an eating disorder.

 bottom of page